Frequently Asked Questions

 No, all the properties are owned independently of the University.

-Students may use their financial to pay for housing but it cannot be paid the same as if they were living on campus.
-Once students apply their financial aid to pay their fees, the remaining balance of aid will be reimbursed to them.
+Students may use their financial aid to pay for housing.
+Once students apply their financial aid to pay their tuition and fees, the remaining balance of aid will be reimbursed to them.
 It is then up to the student to responsibly manage that lump sum and pay their bills each month.
-For more information on applying fees via VIP, please visit Student Financial Aid.
+Students should be prepared to cover first month’s rent, any up-front fees, and security deposits out of their own pocket, just in case these are due before the financial aid refund is received.
+For more information, please visit Student Financial Aid.

 Rent in Columbia and the surrounding area can vary greatly.
 The average rent is likely somewhere between $450-700 per person per month.
 The closer you live to campus the higher the rent will likely be.
 Some rent payments will cover everything from utilities to high-speed internet to lawn services while others may cover none of those.
 It is important when looking for a place to live to clarify with the landlord what the rent payment covers.